-We are a place of ongoing hope, healing, and inspiration for Western North Carolina.
+We are a place of hope, healing, and inspiration for the Oakley community, the city of Asheville, Western North Carolina, and for those who join us from wherever they may live.

 We are disciple-making disciples.